Traditional Plant-Based Cooking

 • Add the tomato puree, dried herbs, sugar, and oil to a small bowl and mix well.

-2 tablespoons tomato puree, 1 tablespoon dried French herb mix, 1 teaspoon sugar, 1 tablespoon olive oil
+2 tablespoons tomato puree, 1 tablespoon dried herb mix, 1 teaspoon sugar, 1 tablespoon olive oil

-• Prepare the cauliflower steaks, remove the leaves and trim the stalk but keep the core intact as it will hold the steaks together.
+• Remove the leaves and trim the stalk but keep the core intact as it will hold the steaks together.
 Slice the cauliflower in half directly down the middle and through the core.

 500 grams cauliflower